JustinLR/bureaufosins/README.md

 ### Authors Toolbox

-The Author's Toolbox is a Python application designed to assist authors in their writing process.
+The Author's Toolbox is designed to assist authors in their writing process.
 It provides various tools and features to help with character creation, book organization, and text summarization.

 ### Character Creator